peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 -----           | -------- | -----------
-**Name**        | Yes      | The name of the view **Description** | No       | A short textual description of the view **Tags**        | No       | Netbox tags assigned to the view.
+**Name**        | Yes      | The name of the view **Description** | No       | A short textual description of the view **Tags**        | No       | NetBox tags assigned to the view.
 Tags can be used to categorise views by arbitrary criteria such as Production/Test/Development systems

 ### Name servers
 Name server objects correspond to name servers in the DNS infrastructure and are basically fully qualified domain names (FQDN) of hosts running name server instances.

 A Name Server object is required for a zones MNAME field in the SOA record, defining the primary server for the zone data, and for NS records inside each zone, defining the name servers that are serving as data sources for a zone's authoritative information.
 The primary name server is not necessarily one of the authoritative name servers.

-Without any name servers in the system, zones cannot be defined as a name server object is strictly required for the SOA MNAME field, so at least one name server must be defined before adding zones or records to Netbox DNS.
+Without any name servers in the system, zones cannot be defined as a name server object is strictly required for the SOA MNAME field, so at least one name server must be defined before adding zones or records to NetBox DNS.

-Optionally, name servers can be tagged using standard Netbox tags.
-Tags must be defined in Netbox before they can be assigned to any object.
+Optionally, name servers can be tagged using standard NetBox tags.
+Tags must be defined in NetBox before they can be assigned to any object.

 Name servers that are in use by zones for their SOA MNAME field cannot be deleted.